 Pulled hamstring muscle?
 Tight hamstrings?
 What a pain!

 Hamstring tightness and reduced elasticity of the hamstring may lead to injury for men and women.
-(1) But Chiropractic Care notes how women may be a little more at risk.
-Read on to find out why and how some good Chicago chiropractic care and exercise stretching guidance can help avert such injury.
+(1) But Chiropractic Care notes how women may be a little more at danger.
+Continue down the page to find out why and how some good West Palm Beach chiropractic care and exercise stretching direction can help avert such injury.

-First, comparing men to women in hamstring health, gender, physicality of the job, years spent in sports, hip flexion and fat content are influential factors.
+First, analyzing men to women in hamstring health, gender, physicality of the job, years spent in sports, hip flexion and fat content are influential factors.
 Hip flexion and fat content are only indirectly related to hamstring strength.
 But physically active women show greater hamstring muscle strength.
-So kudos to you active Chicago ladies!
+So kudos to you active West Palm Beach ladies!
 Keep it up!
 Greater hamstring elasticity reduces the risk of muscle strain.
 (1)

-So, men and women find a friend in your Chicago chiropractic physician.
+So, men and women find a friend in your West Palm Beach chiropractic physician.
 Contact Chiropractic Care to have your hamstring flexibility assessed today!

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER